gwochy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -i '^[a-z]' /etc/ssh/sshd_config #displays all lines starting with a letter

 tr 'Ac' 'Ze' #this replaces all Ac to Ze

+tr -d cC #this removes all c and C from the file